 Full results of Egypt’s first election since Mubarak’s fall will not be known until after voting ends in mid-January.

 Two-thirds of 498 lower house seats will be allocated proportionally by party lists and a third to individuals.
+The FJP said early indications showed it was ahead in both races.

 In the party list race, it was followed by the ultra-conservative Islamist al-Nour Party and the liberal Egyptian Bloc, the FJP said in a statement.